Building a continuous benchmarking ecosystem in bioinformatics: Building trust and bringing together communities

-A related challenge concerns which datasets and metrics to include in a benchmark.
-On the one hand, diverse sets of datasets and metrics are important to ensure generalizability and avoid overfitting.
-On the other hand, inclusion of low-quality or redundant datasets or metrics does not benefit the benchmark, and may provide misleading (aggregate) results.
-Possible mitigations may include sensitivity analyses, evaluating the impact of single datasets or metrics on the overall, aggregated performance of a method, or reducing redundancy by down-weighting similar metrics to avoid a specific aspect dominating the evaluation.
+A key challenge is selecting datasets and metrics for a benchmark.
+Diversity of these ensures generalizability and prevents overfitting, but low-quality or redundant datasets can lead to misleading results.
+Possible mitigations include sensitivity analyses, evaluating the impact of single datasets or metrics on overall performance metrics, or reducing redundancy by down-weighting similar metrics to avoid a specific aspect dominating the evaluation.
 From a wider perspective, these questions are all related to the governance of a benchmark, a topic that has not received much attention.
-Ultimately benchmarks may want to, depending on their scale and complexity, implement different governance models.
-In one model, the benchmarkers have the ultimate authority to decide on what gets included in the benchmark, simplifying the decision making but creating a risk of gatekeeping.
-In another model, decisions are made collectively by a group of contributors, which may mitigate the risk of gatekeeping at least partially, but creates a more complex decision structure and introduces the need for a conflict resolution strategy.
+For governance, benchmarkers could choose to have the ultimate authority to decide on what gets included in a benchmark, simplifying the decision making but creating a risk of gatekeeping; or, decisions could be made collectively by a council of contributors, which may mitigate the risk of gatekeeping at least partially, but creates a more complex decision structure and introduces the need for a conflict resolution strategy.
 The governance model of a benchmark could also cover aspects related to computing infrastructure and storage, as well as guidelines to manage authorship of any resulting publications or resources.
-Having the governance model spelled out when launching a benchmark is likely to reduce friction at later stages of the project.
-In all cases, an advantage of doing things in public is that contributions are logged.
+Having the governance model spelled out early in a project is likely to reduce friction later.